NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This work proposes a novel \gls{nar}-based approach for learning to approximate the intermediate steps of ICP-based algorithms, extending the CLRS Benchmark into the field of robotics.
-Our method not only mimics pointcloud registration pipelines but also consistently outperforms them.
-We additionally demonstrate the robustness and flexibility of NAR-*ICP when handling noisy and complex data.
+This work proposes a novel \gls{nar}-based approach for learning to approximate the intermediate steps of ICP-based algorithms, introducing the framework into the field of robotics.
+Our method not only mimics point cloud registration pipelines but also consistently outperforms them.
+We additionally demonstrate the reliability and flexibility of NAR-*ICP when handling noisy and complex inputs.
 The NAR framework is further extended by leveraging the specific architecture of the ICP-based algorithms, enhancing its functionality and showcasing its effectiveness in approximating complex multi-step algorithms.

-Our method aims to advance current robotics systems by proposing a more interpretable and efficient learning framework.
+Our method aims to advance current robotics systems by proposing a more interpretable and efficient learning paradigm.
 By integrating classical algorithms with deep learning, we combine structured reasoning and logical computations with the adaptability and generalisation capabilities of neural networks. \gls{nar}-based models provide access to their intermediate computations, leading to more reliable, robust, and transparent robotics systems.
-As such, we foresee that learning in the space of autonomous navigation, planning, and manipulation will reveal interesting applications of \gls{nar}, extending NAR-*ICP and the CLRS Benchmark further.
-Furthermore, the inherent interpretability of \gls{nar} can enhance human-robot interaction by enabling systems to explain their decision-making process, leading to more transparent and reliable systems for real-world applications.
+As such, we foresee that learning in the space of autonomous navigation, planning, and manipulation will reveal interesting applications of \gls{nar}, extending NAR-*ICP and the CLRS-30 Benchmark further.
+Furthermore, the inherent interpretability of our method can enhance human-robot interaction by enabling systems to explain their decision-making process, leading to more transparent and reliable systems for real-world applications.

-\begin{acks} We particularly thank Jake Bruce and Simon Osindero for their valuable comments on this work and for reviewing the paper prior to submission.
-We also thank Benjamin Ramtoula for the discussions leading up to the submission. \end{acks}

-\begin{funding} Efimia Panagiotaki was supported by a DeepMind Engineering Science Research Scholarship, University of Oxford.
-This work was partially supported by the EPSRC RAILS project (grant reference: EP/W011344/1). \end{funding}